Welcome to the

 The program was created in 1985 through the joint efforts of the Home Wine and Beer Trade Association (HWBTA) and the American Homebrewers Association (AHA).
 Since 1995, the BJCP has operated independently of either founding organization, governed only by its membership of participating judges.

-Personal Judge Record: A copy of your BJCP record showing your personal information, including any experience points you have accumulated, as it appears in the BJCP database.
+Personal Judge Record: Your online BJCP record showing your personal information, including any experience points you have accumulated, as it appears in the BJCP database.
 First time takers frequently have very few or no points listed.
 If you would like to include points retroactively, contact the IT Director to request the points.
 Note that the IT Director does a search of competition records for retroactive points for every new judge, so you may wish to wait a month or two to see if your records get transferred.
 Judges can verify their experience points as they earn them by viewing their judge record in our web application.
 Please examine your record and verify the contents, particularly the email address.
 If you note any errors, use the Change of Address web application to correct them.

 Your rank is determined by both your exam score and your experience points.
 A judge with any passing score and fewer than 5 experience points receives the rank of Recognized.
 Judges with a score of 70 or above on the exam and who have accumulated at least 5 experience points receive the Certified rank.
 A score of 80 or above combined with 20 experience points provides the rank of National.
 Judges achieve Master status by scoring 90 or better and acquiring 40 experience points.
+In all cases, at least half the experience points for a given rank must come from judging.

 The rank of Honorary Master is temporarily bestowed on judges who serve as operatives of the program (Regional Director, Exam Director, Program Administrator, etc.) at their discretion for the duration of their service if they have not already earned at least the Master rank.
 The rank may also be awarded, in special cases, to judges who have demonstrated Master Judge proficiency but not necessarily taken the exam.
 This status is determined by the BJCP Board of Directors.

-In 2005, the BJCP board created a new Honorary Grand Master rank.
+In 2005, the BJCP board created the Honorary Grand Master rank.
 This is a permanent rank bestowed upon individuals by the BJCP Board of Directors for extraordinarily long and meritorious service involving significant, meaningful and continuous work for the BJCP program.
 Individuals receiving this rank are authorized to wear and use the Grand Master pin and rank.

 Promotions are not automatic.
 The IT Director reviews judge records on a regular basis in order to identify judges who have met the criteria for new ranks.
 After the Exam Director approves a promotion, the Exam Administrator issues the judge new credentials.
 Judges should not identify themselves as holding a higher rank until they receive official notification, even if judges calculate that they have accumulated sufficient experience points to qualify for a higher rank.
 Points do not count until they are recorded into the database as a result of an Organizer's Report, a Retroactive Point Request, or other program activity.

-At least half of all experience points counted toward a rank must be earned through judging (either in a regular judging session or during a BOS round).
+At least half of all experience points counted toward a non-honorary rank must be earned through judging (either in a regular judging session or during a BOS round).

 The BJCP awards experience points to judges and staff who participate in AHA/BJCP Sanctioned Competition Program events, in BJCP exams, or in Continuing Education Program events.
 The point award varies depending on the size of the event and the job an individual performs.
 There are two groups of experience points: Judging points and Non-Judging points.